In this part of Introduction to Network Analysis in R we will do some basic network analysis.

 Databases

-The DBI package (Database Interface) connect to many different kinds of databases.
+package (Database Interface) connect to many different kinds of databases.
 For complex projects with many different datasets, a database is my preferred way of managing data.
 Truly there is no better way.

 And my favorite database engine for most analysis projects is currently SQLite.
 However, the DBI interface works equally well with other databases (MySQL, Postgres, and SQLServer).
 I will show two quickly examples with MySQL and SQLite.